semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 Use this reference to configure Semgrep's behavior in CI environments.
 This reference includes both command-line options and environment variables.
 You can also define these variables within a CI configuration file.
 Refer to your CI provider's documentation for the correct syntax.
 Examples are written in a Bash environment except when otherwise stated.

 :::tip
-You can also set any of these environment variables within your local environment for testing or experimental purposes.
+Unless otherwise stated, you can also set many of these environment variables within your local environment for testing or experimental purposes.
 Run `semgrep ci` after setting environment variables to see their effect.
 :::

 ### Environment variables for configuring scan behavior